Fed's Evans sees economy achieving "escape velocity" by 2014

 DES MOINES, Iowa

-DES MOINES, Iowa Feb 28 (Reuters) - The U.S. economy should emerge from the doldrums next year as long as the Federal Reserves sticks to its super-easy monetary policies long enough to give it the traction it needs, a top Fed official said on Thursday.
+DES MOINES, Iowa (Reuters) - The U.S. economy should emerge from the doldrums next year if the Federal Reserve sticks to its super-easy monetary policies, a top Fed official said on Thursday, even as he warned that cutting back too early would be a "big mistake."

-"I am optimistic that we have appropriate policies in place to help the economy achieve escape velocity by 2014," Chicago Fed President Charles Evans said in remarks prepared for delivery to the CFA Society of Iowa.
+"I am optimistic that we have appropriate policies in place to help the economy achieve escape velocity by 2014," he said, even as he acknowledged the downside threats to the economy from U.S. fiscal consolidation and economic troubles overseas.

-"But we need to be careful not to undermine our own policies and remove accommodation prematurely, as the Japanese did."
+"But we need to be careful not to undermine our own policies and remove accommodation prematurely, as the Japanese did," he said.
+If the Fed were to raise rates too soon, he told reporters after the speech, "what would happen is the economy would slow and we'd find ourselves in another tailspin."

 Evans has been a key player in shaping the Fed's ultra-easy policy stance, and was the first to champion the idea of tying Fed policy to specific levels of unemployment and inflation.

-Fed officials backed QE3 in an 11-1 vote in January, but minutes of that meeting released last week suggested a growing number of officials had concerns about the risks and costs of the central bank's policy course.
+But minutes of that meeting released last week suggested a growing number of officials had concerns about the risks and costs of the central bank's policy, and a number of policy hawks including Dallas Fed President Richard Fisher have called for tapering off the Fed's bond purchases soon.

-On Thursday, Evans made clear he was not among those skeptics, brushing off warnings of "froth" in financial markets as speculative, and calling high inflation a very unlikely outcome of current Fed policies because wage pressures are all but absent.
+On Thursday, Evans brushed off warnings from his more hawkish colleagues of "froth" in financial markets due to easy-money policies, and called high inflation a very unlikely outcome because wage pressures are all but absent.

 Instead, Evans focused on the benefits of current Fed policy, saying he sees evidence they are working in the rise in the stock market, easier credit conditions and an increase in housing and car sales.

 Evans forecast the U.S. economy would grow at about 2.5 percent to 3 percent this year, speeding up to between 3.5 percent and 4 percent next year.
-Those expectations, he said, are predicated on the Fed keeping up its accommodative stance.
+Those expectations put Evans at the top end of the latest official Fed forecasts for the economy, released in December.

-Unemployment will likely fall to close to, or a little below, 7 percent by the end of next year and to 6.5 percent by mid-2015.
+Unemployment will likely fall close to, or a little below, 7 percent by the end of next year and 6.5 percent by mid-2015, Evans said.
+If the economy grows faster than he expects, the unemployment rate could reach the 6.5 percent threshold sooner, setting the stage for a rise in interest rates, Evans said.

-On Thursday, Evans warned against "complacency," saying the economy still faces downside risks and urging the central bank not to withdraw its easy policies too soon, especially because of the downside risks posed by potential U.S. fiscal tightening.
+Evans warned against "complacency," saying the economy still faces downside risks and urging the central bank not to withdraw its easy policies too soon, especially given the estimated 1 percent drag on the economy expected from U.S. fiscal tightening this year, not counting the sweeping budget cuts known as sequestration scheduled to go into effect on Friday.

 Japan's central bank failed to be aggressive enough, he suggested, miring that country in slow growth and deflation that serves as a warning for U.S. monetary policy.

-"It is the specter of repeating the Japanese experience that now keeps me up at night," Evans said.
+"It is in fact that specter of repeating the Japanese experience that now keeps me up at night," Evans said.